shawnjohnjr/asuth-gecko-notes/blogposts/2017-parent-intercept/blogpost.md

 Elaborations on the diagram:

+The nsAsyncRedirectVerifyHelper is also where fetch's [redirect mode](https://fetch.spec.whatwg.org/#concept-request-redirect-mode) is factored in.
+If the mode is "follow", the redirect will be approved and proceed, as covered by the diagram.
+However, if the mode was "error" (generate a network error on redirect) or "manual" (return the redirect response as an opaque-filtered redirect response) and the redirect wasn't internal or a Strict-Transport-Security upgrade, then the redirect will be aborted and the redirect itself will be the channel's result returned to the listener.

     When the original nsHttpChannel "Pumps [are] suspended", that's its nsInputStreamPump that provides the channel with OnStartRequest/OnDataAvailable/OnStopRequest events.
 By suspending the pump, the channel doesn't need to worry about those calls happening.
     When checking if redirects are okay, nsIChannelEventSink::AsyncOnChannelRedirect methods are invoked.
 This is an asynchronous check; the method needs to call the passed in callback to complete the check.
 The nsAsyncRedirectVerifyHelper provides a DelegateOnChannelRedirect helper that abstracts the book-keeping for callbacks in addition to being the home to logic like invoking the nsIOService checks.
     The "nsIOService checks" AsyncOnChannelRedirect handler: